 Google Crawl Process Simplified

-- Googlebot sends an HTTP request to fetch a URL (by the laws governing the internet copyright issues Googlebot must first request robots.txt file) to see what it can crawl and what it is not allowed to crawl.
+- Googlebot sends an HTTP request to fetch a URL (by the laws governing the copyright matters) Googlebot must first request robots.txt file) to see what it can crawl and what it is not allowed to crawl.

-- Once it knows what it can crawl, then it sends another HTTP request.
+- Once it knows what it is allowed to crawl, then it sends another HTTP request.
 This time it will fetch the URL and send the contents to its storeserver.
 Each time there is a new URL found, Google will associate that URL with a new associated ID number called a docID

 - Each crawl process is timestamped for more efficient crawling process and also to save on resources due to vastness of internet